Persuasion: Cialdini's influence cues

 When this happens, people usually assign the scarce item or service more value simply because it is harder to acquire.
 This principle is that everyone wants things that are out of their reach.
 Something easily available is not that desirable as something very rare.

-Manipulation

-Individuals high on the Machiavellianism trait have tendencies to engage in manipulation and deceit to gain self benefits for themselves.
+Later, Cialdini added a seventh principle or cue, "unity", referring to a shared identity which embraces both the influencer and influencee.